School Field Trips

-The Hiller Aviation Museum is currently open to the public in compliance with state and local health orders.
+The Hiller Aviation Museum is currently closed to the public in compliance with state and local health orders.
 School field trips are suspended at this time in compliance with these orders and with additional state guidance specific to K-12 school operations.
 Remote fall programs for Distance Learning and Hangar Talks are available with advance reservations, and the hands-on Virtual Invention Lab offers new activities each week at no charge and on a drop-in basis.
 Once the Museum reopens to the public weekends and select holidays, and households and social bubbles of 12 or fewer visitors may arrange private weekday admission to the Hiller Aviation Museum through the My Hiller Museum program.

 Onsite field trips will become available as state and county health orders permit.
 When resumed, onsite field trips will be modified to enhance health and safety while complying with all applicable health orders.
 Modifications made to normal field trip operations include:

 - A maximum of 96 students per day admitted to hands-on programming.

 - Hands-on programs are limited to 16 students per class to facilitate distancing within program areas.
 Larger classes may be divided into groups of 16 or fewer to participate.

 - Some interactive exhibits and most aircraft cockpits have been removed from display.
 Hand sanitizer stations are provided for all available interactive exhibits.

 - All visitors ages 3+ must wear face coverings during their visit as required by state and county health regulations.
 Single-use face coverings will be provided upon request to individuals who do not bring one.

 - Teachers or group leaders must verify before departure from the school location that no participants are exhibiting COVID-19 symptoms (including, but not limited to, fever over 100.4 degrees, coughing, and shortness of breath).
 Individuals with such symptoms should not enter the Hiller Aviation Museum.